 Effective focus, motivation, handling frustrations, and communication depend on the ability of students to understand and manage their emotions.
 These are basic competencies that are crucial to student well-being and success.
 With the recent pandemic and unrest, this virtual workshop will focus on how to include Mindfulness practices in both the curriculum and our personal life.
-Presented by Jeff Donald, MCPS Mindfulness Coordinator.
+Presented by Jeff Donald, MCPS Mindfulness and Trauma Informed Care Specialist.
 Recommended for families of elementary, middle, and high school students.